 A halfway house, also known as a sober living home, is a type of group home that helps people with addictions work through the process of reintegrating back into society.
-An effective halfway house serves as a transitional point between drug and alcohol treatment and a healthy, productive life.
+An effective halfway house serves as a transitional point between drug and alcohol treatment and healthy, productive life.

 Benefits of Halfway Houses or Sober Living Homes

-Addiction is a complex, chronic disease that impacts Americans in a number of very profound ways.
+Addiction is a complex, chronic disease that impacts Americans in several very profound ways.
 SAMHSA (Substance Abuse and Mental Health Services Administration) reports that in 2013, more than 9 percent of individuals age 12 and older were current users of illicit drugs, and slightly more than half reported being current drinkers.
-It is estimated that more than 2 million people participate in some form of drug and alcohol treatment every year.
+Experts estimate that more than 2 million people participate in some form of drug and alcohol treatment every year.
 Although people progress through treatment at different rates, countless studies have indicated that recovery depends largely on treatment length.
-NIDA (The National Institute for Drug Abuse) says that treatment lasting less than 90 days is of limited effectiveness, and many people benefit from treatment lasting as long as a year or more.
+NIDA (The National Institute for Drug Abuse) says that treatment lasting less than 90 days is limited effectiveness.
+Many people benefit from treatment lasting as long as a year or more.

 Types of Sober Living Homes

-Most sober living homes are open to people struggling with drug and alcohol addiction, although some are available to people with behavior addictions such as sex addiction, gambling or overeating.
-In some cases, halfway houses are dedicated to helping people with a specific type of addiction such as alcoholism or dependence on heroin or cocaine.
-Halfway houses may offer individual or group therapy sessions for mental health issues or addiction, or counseling to help people learn better coping skills to deal with difficult situations, thus reducing the chance of relapse.
+Most sober living homes are open to people struggling with drug and alcohol addiction, although some are available to people with behavioral addictions such as sex addiction, gambling, or overeating.
+In some cases, halfway houses help people with a specific type of substance use disorder.
+Halfway houses may offer individual or group therapy sessions for mental health issues or addiction or counseling to help people learn better coping skills to deal with difficult situations, thus reducing the chance of relapse.
 Some sober living homes are gender-specific, while others are co-ed.
 Halfway houses for adolescents are also available.

-- Moderate structure – Halfway houses that provide a moderate level of structure are still very much a community with an emphasis on personal accountability.
+- Moderate structure – Halfway houses that provide a moderate level of structure are still a community with an emphasis on personal accountability.
 However, this level of structure is generally managed by an individual who monitors resident behavior and enforces house rules.

 Because sober living homes are a transitional step to fully independent living, you will be expected to act responsibly.
 In most cases, you will pay rent and purchase your own food, much like you would do if you were living on your own.
-You will be expected to share chores with other residents.
-You may be required to hold a job or attend school during the day, and to be home at a certain time.
-Most sober living homes provide assistance if you need help with job applications or interviews.
-Although expectations vary, you may be required to attend 12-step meetings.
+You will share chores with other residents.
+You may have to hold a job or attend school during the day and be home at a certain time.
+Most sober living homes assist if you need help with job applications or interviews.
+Although expectations vary, you may have to attend 12-step meetings.

 How Much Does a Halfway House Cost?